 Please mark your child's name on all personal items such as sweaters, hats, gloves, coats, lunch containers, and book bags.
 Check for lost items in our lost and found.
 Items not claimed are periodically donated to charity.
-Lost and Found is located outside Mr. Coss's classroom.
+Lost and Found is located outside the main music room.
 GVA is not responsible for lost or stolen personal items brought to campus